 Our unbeaten record in 2019 continues!

-Secondly I would just like to clarify that MOM votes do not cancel out LOM votes.
-So despite her cracking play on the forward line, moving well and creating space - Maddy B also won herself joint LOM for saving ALice H's goal.
-Sorry, 'deflecting it into the corner'.
+Secondly, I would just like to clarify that MoM votes do not cancel out LoM votes.
+So, despite her cracking play on the forward line, moving well and creating space, Maddy B also won herself joint LoM for saving Alice H's goal…sorry, 'deflecting it into the corner'.

-I'm only bitter Maddy because now I have to write the match report…
+I'm only bitter, Maddy, because now I have to write the match report…

-This is how it went, some great defence from MOM nominee Blythe often found galloping up the wing to create pace and open attacking play.
+This is how it went.
+Some great defence from MoM-nominee Blythe, often found galloping up the wing to create pace and open attacking play.
 Captain Robyn unfortunately had to withdraw from the event after breaking her thumb in the first half.
-Alice Wright decided to set the score even and took a flying shot through the air- straight at the height of a pelican defender - it's not tennis Alice buddy.
+Alice Wright decided to set the score even and took a flying shot through the air…straight at the height of a Pelican defender - it's not tennis, Alice buddy.

-There were a few tense moments when Pelicans got a speedy break, but Kim (another MOM nominee entitled ' holding her own at the back with great distribution').
-The winner of the overall award of MOM was joint Robyn Murray and Blythe.
-Robyn Murray herself scoring the one and only goal of this 70 minute awards season.
+There were a few tense moments when Pelicans got a speedy break, but stopped by Kim (another MoM nominee entitled 'Holding her own at the back with great distribution').
+The winner of the overall award of MoM was jointly Robyn Murray and Blythe, Robyn Murray herself scoring the one and only goal of this 70 minute awards season.
 It came after some hard work with Alice Wright and her exciting play.
-The ball made it to the D, no one really knew if south would come away with a goal but silky skills from Robs Murray nipped it past the keeper to win the game.
+The ball made it to the D; no-one really knew if South would come away with a goal but silky skills from Robs Murray nipped it past the keeper to win the game.

-That's all from the red carpet (green Astro) this week, tune in next time for more from the L1's.
+That's all from the red carpet (green astro) this week.
+Tune in next time for more from the L1s.

-Most of the team started the day feeling fresh, up early, in time for breakfast and to be at the pitch on time.
-I on the other hand, woke up to a video of an excited Harley Joe racing around H’s house and what some might call a slight hangover.
+Most of the team started the day feeling fresh: up early, in time for breakfast and to be at the pitch on time.
+I, on the other hand, woke up to a video of an excited Harley Joe racing around H’s house and what some might call a slight hangover.

 We assembled in the changing rooms, discussed tactics, came up with a master plan and had a whole team discussion as to whether it was cold enough for a skin.

 We spent the first ten minutes of the game running around with most of the possession but doing very little to create chances.
 The turning point came when we won a short corner and I scored from a straight strike.
-We settled in to the game after this, and converted again after Jenny intercepted the ball drove into the D, hit the ball to Hannah who deflected the ball in at waist height.
-We finished the first half three nil up after another drive forward by the midfield, and a reverse sweep over the keeper by me.
+We settled into the game after this and converted again after Jenny intercepted the ball, drove into the D, hit the ball to Hannah, who deflected the ball in at waist height.
+We finished the first half three-nil up after another drive forward by the midfield and a reverse sweep over the keeper by me.

-The message from Paul at half time was clear, communication and keep moving the ball around.
+The message from Paul at half time was clear: communication and keep moving the ball around.
 We had the better of St Ives in terms of fitness and needed to exploit that.

 We put in a strong performance and the score reflects it.
 Jenny won Man of the Match for her distribution and hard work in the middle.
 Jess had two Lemon votes for a particularly dramatic fall (flailing legs and all), but the overall Lemon was me, as a result of a number of errors.
 The first of which was arriving hungover, the second was trying to kick the ball in to the goal instead of using my stick and the third was losing control of my stick and throwing it across the pitch after trying to make an abysmal tackle.

-However disaster struck in the last 3 minutes when Bury had a rare shot on goal and hit the back boards despite Ana’s fabulous goalkeeping throughout the game!
-With minutes to spare the team shot back up the pitch, some excellent hockey was played, Jas was as awesome as ever at nipping around their players and creating opportunities (earning her a well deserved MOM) and finally Erin struck gold with her debut goal for South and our crucial equaliser!!
+However disaster struck in the last three minutes when Bury had a rare shot on goal and hit the backboard, despite Ana’s fabulous goalkeeping throughout the game!
+With minutes to spare, the team shot back up the pitch, some excellent hockey was played, Jas was as awesome as ever at nipping around their players and creating opportunities (earning her a well deserved MoM) and finally Erin struck gold with her debut goal for South and our crucial equaliser!
 The fans went wild (the team and Charlotte’s mum on the sideline) for the most glorious draw of the season!

-All the best things come in twos so we had both joint MOM and LOM this week with MOM going to Katie for some amazing play, great passes and being an all-round winner and Jess for scoring two of those all important goals.
+All the best things come in twos so we had both joint MoM and LoM this week, with MoM going to Katie for some amazing play, great passes and being an all-round winner and Jess for scoring two of those all important goals.
 Votes also went to Ellen, Nicole and Tess (apparently mine didn’t count).